AMWA-TV/is-14/docs/Backup & restore.md

 Clients are RECOMMENDED to [Validate the restore operation](https://specs.amwa.tv/is-14/branches/v1.0-dev/docs/API_requests.html#validating-bulk-properties-for-a-role-path) before attempting to apply the changes.

-In order to validate applying the full backup data set against the device model, requests MUST use `root` as the `rolePath`.
+Clients MUST issue requests using `root` as the `rolePath` when attempting to validate applying the full backup data set against the device model.

-The request body MUST include:
+Clients MUST include the following in the request body:

 - the backup dataSet containing a collection of [NcObjectPropertiesHolder](https://specs.amwa.tv/nmos-control-feature-sets/branches/main/device-configuration/#ncobjectpropertiesholder) entries with unique role paths
 - a boolean `recurse` argument (set to `true` for validating the entire device model)